Harshita Diddee

 News

 Feb 2024 INMT-Lite accepted to LREC 2024!
-Code out, Preprint out soon!
+Code and Paper out!

 Oct 2023 2 Papers Accepted to EMNLP 2023!
 MEGA and Fifty Shades of Bias: Normative Ratings of Gender Bias in GPT Generated English Text accepted to EMNLP 2023.